syuvivida/DM/signalMC/8TeV/README.md

 For step1 and 50 LHE files, there is no need for modification.

-But before running, you need to save your grid certificate somewhere.
+But before running, you need to save your grid certificate somewhere:

 setenv X509_USER_PROXY $HOME/private/grid.proxy